Tucked behind the nightmare that is Oxford Street, the quiet streets of well-heeled Marylebone couldn’t stand in starker contrast.

-You know how I love a weird museum and it just so happens that Marylebone is blessed with two that I featured in my Unusual London Book.
+You know how we love a weird museum and it just so happens that Marylebone is blessed with two that our editor, Julianna, featured in her Unusual London Book.

 The first, the small museum in the British Dental Association is a jaw-clenchingly frank jaunt through the (sometimes unpleasant) history of dentistry.

 Think dentists are something to be scared of today?
 How about the time when it was common practice for your blacksmith to try their hand at yanking out uncooperative teeth?